subsquid/docs/docs/subsquid-network/participate/delegate.md

 # Delegate

 :::info
-By delegating you're committing your tokens for a period of 50000 Ethereum blocks (a bit less than seven days) + the time until the end of the current [epoch](/subsquid-network/faq/#epoch) (20 minutes or less).
+By delegating you're committing your tokens for a period of 99999 Ethereum blocks (a bit less than two weeks) + the time until the end of the current [epoch](/subsquid-network/faq/#epoch) (20 minutes or less).
 Withdrawal will not be possible during that time.
 :::

 The easiest way to participate in SQD Network is to delegate your `SQD` tokens to one of the workers.
 Here's how to do it.